M&T Bank Stadium: Music and entertainment

 Popular music festival HFStival appeared at the stadium in 1999 & 2005, as Foo Fighters, Red Hot Chili Peppers, Silverchair, The Mighty Mighty Bosstones, The Offspring, Blink-182, Goo Goo Dolls, Billy Idol, and Coldplay have all played the concert.

-Monster Jam was held at the stadium for the first time in 2011, and the stadium has been announced to become a normal stop on the summer tour.
+Monster Jam was held at the stadium for the first time in 2011.
 Monster Jam returned for the third time on June 8, 2013.

 Popular culture

 It served as Nextel Stadium, the home field for the fictional Washington Sentinels in the 2000 film The Replacements.
-The stadium was also supposed to be the location of the football game in the 2002 film The Sum of All Fears and included footage of the presidential motorcade going to the building.
-However, the stadium used for the aerial shots is the domed Olympic Stadium in Montreal, while the book used Denver as the locale for the attack.
+The stadium was supposed to be the location of the football game in the 2002 film The Sum of All Fears and included footage of the presidential motorcade going to the building.
+The stadium used for the aerial shots is the domed Olympic Stadium in Montreal, while the book used Denver as the locale for the attack.

 It was featured in "Stadium," a 2013 television public service announcement which was part of the "I Want To Be Recycled" advertising campaign for Keep America Beautiful and the Ad Council.
 The stadium is partially constructed from post-consumer recycled aluminum.

-COVID-19 vaccine
+COVID-19 vaccination site

-On February 25, 2021, despite COVID-19 pandemic, M&T Bank Stadium became the third mass vaccination site in the state of Maryland, inoculating residents against COVID-19, according to the Johns Hopkins University (JHU).
-It is a public-private partnership between the Maryland Air National Guard and the University of Maryland Medical System and has the capacity to do up to 6,000-10,000 vaccinations a day, supply notwithstanding.
+In 2021, M&T Bank Stadium was used as a mass vaccination site in the state of Maryland during the COVID-19 pandemic in Maryland.